Emergence of Cascading Flat Bands in Breathing Superlattices

-Here, we fabricate all-dielectric PhCSs on $\mathrm{TiO}_{2}$ membranes by using standard nanofabrication technology combining electron-beam lithography and dry etching process.
+\textit{Experimental demonstration.—}For an experimental realization of photonic flat bands, we fabricate all-dielectric PhCSs on $\mathrm{TiO}_{2}$ membranes by using standard nanofabrication technology combining electron-beam lithography and dry etching process.
 Representative scanning electron microscope (SEM) images of the sample are shown in Fig. \ref{fig:expset} (a-c), where a $144$ $nm$ thick $\mathrm{TiO}_{2}$ and an intermediate ITO layer are deposited on the $\mathrm{SiO}_{2}$ substrate by using atomic layer deposition.
 The filling factor of the sample is $0.6$.
-In Fig. \ref{fig:expset}, the measured TM-polarized band structure in higher gap shows two flat bands, which are consistent with numerical calculations in a broad frequency range.
-In addition, as shown in Fig. \ref{fig:expset} (h-j), flat bands appear cascadingly and shift towards shorter wavelength.
+We apply a momentum-space imaging spectroscopy system to measure the angle-resolved transmission spectrum (ARMS, Ideaoptics).
+In Fig. \ref{fig:expset}, the measured TM-polarized band structure shows two flat bands, which are consistent with numerical calculations in a broad frequency range.
+However, the refractive index mismatch due to the substrate and fabrication imperfection result in low Q-factors ($\sim100$) [Figs. \ref{fig:expset}(g) and also see Supplementary \cite{SI} S7.]
+In addition, as shown in Fig. \ref{fig:expset}(h-j), flat bands appear cascadingly and shift towards shorter wavelength.
 Because the Q-factors decrease rapidly with $\delta$, the measured bands are blurred except the uppermost flat band, which remain distinct due to the weak leakage.
+The proposed 1D breathing superlattices can be readily extended to higher dimensions.
+Fig. \ref{fig:2Dband}(a) presents the simplest generalization to 2D, where the breathing superlattice is along the $x$-axis and remains a simple periodic lattice along the $y$-axis.
+The corresponding photonic band structure for a PhCS consisting of 2D hole arrays of the proposed partial breathing superlattice milled in the free-standing TiO$_2$ membrane is shown in Fig. \ref{fig:2Dband} (c), where partial flat bands are observed along the $\Gamma$-$X$ direction.
+Similar to 1D systems, the distribution of the magnetic field shows that light is strongly localized in the shrunken region.
+Obviously, it is easy to realize partial flat bands in an arbitrary direction by choosing the orientation of the breathing superlattice.